 An Approach to Compassion

 It’s winter, and for a few months now the branches have lain bare.
 Some mammals are hibernating, and other species have migrated south for warmer weather.
-But humans stick around, turn on the heater, cover up, and wait impatiently for spring.
+However, humans stick around, turn on the heater, cover up, and wait impatiently for spring.
 It seems as though winter is something to be endured—but it’s not.
-Winter reminds you that life is not just fast-paced doing.
-Life is also about periods of stillness when you find compassion and responsibility to attune to your challenges.
+Winter has something special to reminds us: life is not just fast-paced doing.
+Life is also about periods of stillness, compassion, and responsibility.
 As we’ll see, there are many lessons from the winter season.
 There is wisdom and power behind it.
 Continue Reading!

 Deep down we all have a set of beliefs that we rely on to navigate our lives.
 These principles dictate how we process incoming stimuli, what it means, and how to feel about it.
 They determine our decisions, our attitudes, roles, strategies, and methods we live by.
 Here’s the thing: is your belief system helping to bring out the best in you?
 Continue Reading!